 Rotate the laterals back to the “down” position.

-Make sure the Teflon tape remains intact over the center pipe and that it’s centered in the tank’s opening.
+Ensure the Teflon tape remains intact over the center pipe and is centered in the tank’s opening.

 It’s time to replace the sand.
-If your sand or sand alternative came with a cardboard shield, you may want to use it.
+If your sand or sand alternative came with a cardboard shield, you might want to use it.

 Carefully pour the sand into the tank until it’s about six inches from the top of the filter.
 Keep the sand as level as possible, and don’t lift the assembly from the tank’s bottom.